 Biography of Kathleen Thoma

-Kathleen Thoma is an artist currently working with relief and monotype fine art printmaking, painting and drawing.
-From 2004 to 2013, she was a founding member at West Cove Studio and Gallery, an open, working artist studio, printmaking co-operative in West Haven, Connecticut.
+From 2005-2013, she was a founding member of West Cove Studio and Gallery, an open, working printmaking co-operative in West Haven, CT.
 While at West Cove, she assisted with gallery promotion, printmaking demonstrations, gallery sitting and open studio events.
 She also taught expressive art classes in Montreal, New England to adults and children.